Azealia Banks: Lana Del Rey

-Other notable disputes

-In October 2016, Banks filed a police report against actor Russell Crowe, claiming that he choked and spat at her before proceeding to call her the n word during a party in his hotel suite.
-However, the Los Angeles District Attorney's office dropped the case in December.
-RZA supported Banks' claims the following year during an interview with The Breakfast Club, but also condemned her alleged "obnoxious and erratic" behavior.
-Crowe in turn claimed that he removed Banks from the premises because she threatened to physically assault other attendees.

-In December 2016, Banks posted a series of videos on Instagram detailing her cleanup of a closet in her apartment where she claimed to have been practicing witchcraft.
-She admitted to practicing "three years worth of brujeria".
-The video appeared to show dried blood, feathers, and the carrion of dead chickens.
-In January 2021, she received criticism after posting a video on Instagram of her exhuming the remains of her dead pet cat, Lucifer, and collecting some of his bones.
-She later said in an interview that she did not eat the cat and exhumed it for taxidermizing purposes.
+Lil Nas X

+In April 2024, Banks posted a message to Instagram suggesting that Lil Nas X and Tyler, the Creator should pursue a romantic relationship, arguing it would be more culturally significant than either artist dating white partners.
+Tyler commented on the post with apparent amusement, while Nas welcomed the idea on social media.

+In October 2024, Banks posted on X that Nas had "fell off so hard" and had "NO BARS," to which Nas responded by dismissing her commercial relevance while simultaneously expressing appreciation for her music.
+He later shared a screenshot of himself listening to her music on his Instagram story, writing that he wished her well and encouraged her to pursue her artistry.
+Banks continued her criticism the following day, stating he is "a terrible lyricist with pedestrian musical sensibilities."
+Nas did not respond further.

+Charli XCX

 In late 2024, Banks shared a post on Twitter criticizing the appearance of singer Charli XCX, and in response, The 1975 frontman Matty Healy criticized Banks and accused her of jealousy.
 Banks then went on to further criticize the looks of both Healy and his fiancée Gabbriette.
 In response, Healy shared a post appearing to threaten to attack Banks, which he later deleted and apologized for.
 Nonetheless, Banks in another post alluded to taking legal action against Healy.
 A legal representative for Banks then sent a cease-and-desist letter to Healy, which Banks posted to Twitter, but was later removed.

+Conor McGregor

 In July 2025, Banks posted screenshots on Twitter of multiple nude photos that Conor McGregor appeared to have sent Banks, one of which was sent with the caption "Don't be a rat cos all rats get caught", which Banks interpreted as a threat.
 Banks then alluded to McGregor's bid for the Irish presidency, before posting another screenshot where it appeared Banks no longer had access to the photos.

-In April 2016, Banks shared a series of posts on Twitter that People described as indicating that politician Sarah Palin should be sexually assaulted, ostensibly as a result of a satirical article claiming Palin was pro-slavery.
-Palin condemned these comments on Facebook, and accused Banks of not standing against racism and misogyny.
-Palin then said she planned on taking legal action against Banks for these comments.
-Banks then posted an apology to Palin on Tumblr in which she claimed not to call for Palin's assault.